MurmurationsNetwork/MurmurationsDocumentation/docs/guides/data-holders.md

-# For Data Holders: share your data into the Murmurations network
+# For Data Holders: Share your data into the Murmurations network

 If your organisation holds data about projects and initiatives that are making the world a better place, sharing that data into the Murmurations ecosystem can be a great way to forward the mission of interoperability and support synergies among organisations doing on-the-ground work.